ttl84/filereader/readme.txt

 filereader library
-Reads a file, and interpret its contents.
+Interpret a file and make its contents accessible in a program

 Grammar:
 S -> Statement*